This may seem silly to state, but it should be obvious. Your opponent wants to kill your toys.

 Get comfortable with forcing units to slay themselves upon enemy.
 Rasails are my favorite, and I’m sure you’ll find a favorite, too.

-If you have a key unit (such as a Gorgos or Rasail) that your opponent is sure to destroy on his turn, it may be advantageous to deliberately―on your turn―send your key unit to its death to destroy another key target.
-Piggybacking on the examples above, here’s some photos from an old game that illustrate this point in which I quite deliberately murdered my Viral Rasail Lieutenant.
+Sometimes you have a great key unit that has to become “scorched earth”.
+Unlike the units above, you don’t want this one to die.
+It’s important.
+But maybe it has to die: Maybe you know that your opponent will destroy it on his turn.
+In this case, you may be advised to “scorch earth” it.
+That is, to deliberately―on your turn― send it to its death destroy another key unit.
+Piggybacking above, here’s some photos from an old game that illustrate this point in which I quite deliberately murdered my lovely Viral Rasail Lieutenant.

 In this match from last summer, I was facing JSA.
 We were running two heavy-duty lists.
 Mine included a Gorgos and two Rasails, one of whom was the Lieutenant with a Viral Combi.
 I planned to rambo the Gorgos like crazy.
 The mission was Firefight.